 The intent of this project was to create and launch a high altitude balloon flight for the continued research of the Utah State University CubeSat project.
 The High Altitude Payload for CubeSat Aeroboom Development (HAPCAD) is a direct support research project for the Get Away Special Passive Attitude Control Satellite (GASPACS).
 HAPCAD validated the aeroboom design and deployment mechanism by deploying an aeroboom in a near space environment.
 It was essential for the GASPACS payload to deploy in an environmental pressure lower than the internal aeroboom pressure for experimental success; this pressure is approximately 100 torr.
 The most effective time to deploy the aeroboom was determined to be 75,000 feet.
 A successful deployment was recorded on August 1, 2015, at approximately 36,000 feet.
 Due to a slow ascent rate, the aeroboom deployed at a low altitude and did not inflate.
 However, the mission still obtained an automated successful aeroboom deployment.
 Follow up experiments will be scheduled once testing on a new aeroboom system is complete.

 Gardiner, Jessica, "High Altitude Payload for CubeSat Aeroboom Development" (2016).
-Physics Capstone Project.
+Physics Capstone Projects.
 Paper 36.